EngAAlex/MultiDynNos/README.md

 #### Requirements

 - **Build**: To build MultiDynNos, Maven is required.
 - **Layout**: To produce its layouts, MultiDynNoSlice requires a version of [GraphViz](https://graphviz.org/documentation/) installed on the system.
 By default, MultiDynNos looks for a Windows Linux Subsystem (WLS) install.
-Please modify **COMMAND_LINES** variables in **SFDPExecutor** variables if needed to point at the command to run Graphviz.
+Please modify **COMMAND_LINES** variables in **SFDPExecutor** class if needed to point at the command to run Graphviz on your machine.

 #### Build